SpotifySocial/SpotifySocialApp/back/README.md

 - This is the server to which the front/ should make requests to
 - Note: PORT is one of the environment variables.
 If not set, the application defaults to 8080.
 From this point onwards, the docs assume the PORT environment variable has been set to 8080

+There are two main topics - README for Web App and README for Data Science Engine

+# README for Web App

 ## Middleware

 ### Token Reset